arnedesmedt/vue-ads-table-tree/README.md

 ## Usage

 You can add the vue-ads-table-tree component by using the following code in your project.
-This is the most simple example.
+This is a very simple example.

 ```vue
 <template>